bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.24.1+20200410 Order the consecutive bounces report by the number of bounces descending 2.24.0+20200407 Add report of consecutive bounces
+    2.24.2+20200416 Display dates using the date format configuration 2.24.1+20200410 Order the consecutive bounces report by the number of bounces descending 2.24.0+20200407 Add report of consecutive bounces
     2.23.0+20200315 Add Dutch translations, thanks to Peter Buijs